-The boats can operate in brown, green or blue waters, and will be deployed to patrol shallow littoral regions beyond the harbours and bays.
+The boats can operate in brown, green or blue waters and will be deployed to patrol shallow littoral regions beyond the harbours and bays.
 They can conduct missions in the open ocean for protecting defence forces.

 The versatile patrol vessels can support search-and-seizure operations, maritime intercept operations, theatre security cooperation operations and other clandestine security force activities.
-They can function as escorts for high value assets and also take part in mine hunting and fast attack combats.
+They can function as escorts for high-value assets and also take part in mine hunting and fast-attack combats.

-Design and features
+MK VI design and features

 MK VI patrol boat is a modification of the 780 Archangel Class patrol boat, which was also built by SBI.
 The boat is designed to decrease Total Ownership Cost (TOC) and manpower.
 Its aluminium hull is enhanced for performance, fuel efficiency, easy maintenance and firepower.

-The patrol boat is armed with two remotely controlled and stabilised MK-38 Mod2 25mm machine gun systems, small arms mounts and six crew served 50-calibre machine guns.
+The patrol boat is armed with two remotely controlled and stabilised MK-38 Mod2 25mm machine gun systems, small arms mounts and six crew-served 50-calibre machine guns.
 It also has the provision to install other weapons such as miniguns, grenade launchers and smaller calibre machine guns.

-The main cabin can be configured to accommodate unmanned, remotely operated vehicles and additional shock mitigating seating.
+The main cabin can be configured to accommodate unmanned, remotely operated vehicles and additional shock-mitigating seating.
 It can also be converted into a temporary medical triage area during emergencies.
 Small boats, unmanned aerial vehicles (UAVs) and underwater unmanned vehicles (UUVs) can be launched and recovered from the rear deck and stern of the boat.